1. All horses used by current MSAR members MUST BE ACCOMPANIED BY A CURRENT COGGINS TEST FORM.

 -Will contact team members regarding possible call out

 -Provide information to team members regarding location, time, and materials needed.

 -Report their team status back to Deputy Marshal

 Do you want to become involved with Mounted Search and Rescue??
 Please feel free

-(Pictured Left- Long time MSAR members Elaine and
+(Pictured Left- Team Leaders and Long time MSAR members Elaine and Pat Tucker